hazelcast/hazelcast/site/docs/design-docs/021-jet-rolling-upgrade.md

 version (ignoring the patch version).
 We'll use the largest such subset.
 This allows us to ignore most of the above compatibility requirements.

-In the traditional upgrade procedure, in the middle of the upgrade process only half of the members will actually run Jet jobs - when half of the members are of version `v` and half are of version `v+1`.
+In the traditional upgrade procedure when members are upgraded one by one, in the middle of the upgrade process only half of the members will actually run Jet jobs - when half of the members are of version `v` and half are of version `v+1`.
 If the two groups of members with the same version have the same size, we choose the group with higher version.

 To remediate this, the user can choose to temporarily increase the cluster size.
 The enterprise licence allows it.